HOME | ABOUT | INDEX | FACEBOOK | CONTACT | DONATE

 Relatively early in the lesbian feminist movement, women spoke about the close relationships that they shared with animal companions who lived in the home.
 Cats specifically were spoken about as much loved family members and as possible sources of tension or distress should a human couple separate.
 Cats were also spoken about in terms of the politics of animal ‘ownership’, and what it meant for lesbian political organizing to fight against the oppression of women, whilst remaining silent on the oppression of animals.

-Since these early forays into the intersections of lesbian feminist and animal rights, relatively little has been discussed publically about the role of animals in the lives of lesbians, gay men, bisexual, transgender and queer people.
+Since these early forays into the intersections of lesbian feminist and animal rights, relatively little has been discussed publicly about the role of animals in the lives of lesbians, gay men, bisexual, transgender and queer people.
 Certainly in academic circles, until very recently animals were only alluded to in the context of LGBTQ people’s lives.
 Primarily this occurred in research on intimate partner violence in lesbian women’s relationships, where early research in the field noted that in some women’s relationships animals were used as tools of coercion and control.

 More recently, however, academic attention has turned to focus more closely on the intersections of human and animal lives in the context of LGBTQ communities.
 Researchers have explored how close kinship relationships with cats may help give meaning to the lives of older lesbian women, helping to combat feelings of loneliness and isolation.